European Return Platform for Unaccompanied Minors – ERPUM

 The objectives of ERPUM are to develop methods and contacts in order to find the parents of the minors who must return home, but also to find safe and adequate shelter in the country of origin.
 No minor will return home without a safe and orderly reception.
 The right to be reunited with the parents is stated in the Convention on the Rights of the Child.

-Cooperation with Afghanistan and Iraq
+Cooperation with Afghanistan, Iraq and Marocco

 ERPUM I was finalized in December 2012.
 An additional phase, ERPUM II, is funded by the Return Fund and has a duration period from 1 January 2013 to 30 June 2014.